≡ Menu

 View more teaching application letter writing tips with example paragraphs to grab some excellent writing ideas.

-The first paragraph of your letter should state the position which you’re applying for and the relevant job posting number (if applicable).
-State where you heard about the vacancy; this is especially important if an existing employee has referred you as this can give you an extra edge over the competition.
+The first paragraph of your letter should state the position you’re applying for and the relevant job posting number (if applicable).
+Also, state where you heard about the vacancy; this is especially important if an existing employee has referred you, as this can give you an extra edge over the competition.

-On the other hand, you may be applying to a position where there is no job posting, which is fine.
+On the other hand, you may be applying to a position without a job posting, which is fine.
 This happens all the time.

-You will want to catch the reader’s attention by providing them with something interesting and important about you.
-For instance, you may want to let them know you hold a master’s degree in education, or you have 15 years of experience, or that you specialize in response to intervention.
-Anything that will immediately pique your school’s interest, you should include in the opening paragraph of your application letter.
+You should include something interesting and important about yourself in the opening paragraph of your application letter to catch the reader’s attention.
+For instance, you may want to let them know you hold a master’s degree in education, have 15 years of experience, or specialize in response to intervention.
+Anything that will immediately pique your school’s interest should be included.

 The Main Body of the Cover Letter

-Your letter’s main body is where you convince the reader that you are the right person for the job.
+Your letter’s main body convinces readers that you are the right person for the job.
 Remember that if you don’t capture the reader’s interest in your cover letter, they may not bother to read your education resume.

-Focus on the main duties stated in the job description of the job posting you are applying to.
+Focus on the primary duties stated in the job description and the job posting you are applying for.
 Then, demonstrate your ability to excel in these areas by giving concrete examples of your professional work experience.
-This is where doing your research can really pay off.
+This is where doing your research can pay off.
 The more you know about the school district, the better you can tailor your skills and attributes to match the school district’s requirements.

-If the district or school has a website, spend some time reading through it and gathering information.
+If the district or school has a website, read through it and gather information.
 Find out what’s critical to them and be aware of current projects and potential issues.
-If you can demonstrate in your letter that you’ve gone to the trouble of finding out about the school, this will likely impress the principal.
+If you can demonstrate in your letter that you’ve gone into trouble finding out about the school, this will likely impress the principal.

 Share with the reader why you want the teaching job.
 Communicate what you can contribute to the school district.
-Try to communicate what draws you specifically to the career opportunity and how your skills and experience could be of benefit.
+Try to explain what draws you specifically to the career opportunity and how your skills and experience could benefit the school district.

-Don’t forget to showcase aspects of your teaching style, as well as any big accomplishments you’ve made, whether it be student gains on state testing, introducing new technology or class resources, or tutoring students after school to help them reach grade level.
+Remember to showcase aspects of your teaching style and any big accomplishments you’ve made, whether it be student gains on state testing, introducing new technology or class resources, or tutoring students after school to help them reach grade level.

 The Ending Paragraph or Conclusion

 Your concluding paragraph should state that you would welcome the chance further to demonstrate your suitability for the position at an interview.
-Be sure to include your contact details, too, just in case your letter becomes separated from your resume.
+Be sure to include your contact details, too, in case your letter separates from your resume.

-After completing your letter, you should ensure it is proofread by someone with an excellent standard of literacy.
-Even if you are confident in your own abilities, it’s easy to be blind to your own mistakes – always get it checked over before sending it.
+After completing your letter, you should ensure it is proofread by someone with an excellent literacy standard.
+Even if you are confident in your abilities, it’s easy to be blind to your mistakes—always get it checked over before sending it.

-If you would like more information, we have a variety of cover letter samples that you can view to gain insights into how to structure your teacher cover letter.
+If you would like more information, we have a variety of cover letter samples that you can view to gain insights into how to structure your teacher’s cover letter.

-Do you need some writing help to make a powerful application letter, cover letter, resume, or CV curriculum vitae?
+Do you need help writing a powerful application letter, cover letter, resume, or CV curriculum vitae?

-Send an email if you like or give me a call toll-free at 1 877 738-8052.
+You can send me an email or give me a call toll-free at 1 877 738-8052.
 I would enjoy chatting with you.